• Skip to primary navigation

 a large rectangular piece of lasagna in a pasta bowl

-How to Make Abruzzo Almost-Bolognese (Lasagna al Ragù with Porcini Béchamel)
+How to Make Beef Lasagna with Porcini Béchamel Step-by-Step

-I use a pressure cooker to make the sauce for this lasagna because it cuts out hours of time needed to create a ragù-like sauce.
-However, if you don't have a pressure cooker, just use a sauce pot, or dutch oven with a lid to make it.
-Just be sure to cook the sauce longer to allow the flavors time to develop and for the milk to fully incorporate.
+If you don't have a pressure cooker, use a sauce pot or Dutch oven with a lid - just cook the sauce longer to allow the flavors to develop and the milk to fully incorporate.

 extra virgin olive oil with 2 large garlic cloves in a pressure cooker pot